-A further aspect concerns fitting of model functions:
+A further aspect concerns fitting of model functions.

-- Searching minimum χ^2 can be performed analytically if polynomials are used (see below) which is not possible by applying a program or a subroutine; - furthermore an symbolic expression can often be more effectively embedded into a fitting routine than a program.
-For example Newton procedure or Levenberg-Marquardt procedure require calculation of first derivatives which can be calculated symbolically for a polynomial.
+- Searching minimum χ^2 can be performed analytically if polynomials are used (see below), which is not possible by applying a program or a subroutine. - Furthermore, an symbolic expression can often be more effectively embedded in a fitting routine than a program.
+For example, a Newton procedure or Levenberg-Marquardt procedure requires calculation of first derivatives which can be calculated symbolically for a polynomial.